The Petit Lenormand deck is available now. Limited stock

 Confusing emotional intensity with proof of love.

 In its shadow, this combination can lead to maintaining conflicts as if they validate the existence of the bond.
 One may believe that without tension, love fades, or accept hurtful exchanges in the name of passion.
-The Whip perpetuates repetition, the Heart justifies through emotion.
+The Whip perpetuates repetition, while the Heart justifies through emotion.
 The Anchor reminds us that the duration and strength of a bond are not measured by the intensity of disputes.
 The Child questions the emotional maturity with which one lives and expresses love.

 Calibration questions